 - The Institute of Medicine states that health professionals must be trained to work in interdisciplinary teams in order to deliver the highest quality and safest patient care possible (Health Professions Education: A Bridge to Quality, 2003).

-- In furtherance of that goal, in 2009, the ACCME, the Accreditation Council for Pharmacy Education, and the American Nurses Credentialing Center Accreditation Program built on their long-standing collaboration and launched a joint accreditation process for providers of continuing education for health care teams.
+- In furtherance of that goal, in 2009, the ACCME, the Accreditation Council for Pharmacy Education, and the American Nurses Credentialing Center built on their long-standing collaboration and launched Joint Accreditation for Interprofessional Continuing Education™.

 2011: ACCME Supports FDA Prescription Drug Abuse Public Health Initiative